Phone: 817-697-4038 Fax: 877-409-3962

 • Rest: Give your knee time to heal by avoiding activities that increase pain, especially high-impact activities and sports.

-• Physical Therapy: A physical therapist can develop a personalized exercise program to strengthen the muscles around the knee, particularly the quadriceps muscles.
-Strengthening these muscles can help stabilize the knee joint and reduce stress on the patella.
+• Physical Therapy: A physical therapist can develop a personalized program to strengthen the surrounding knee muscles, particularly the quadriceps muscles.
+Developing these muscles can help stabilize the knee joint and reduce stress on the patella.

 • RICE Therapy: